stat4701/2014/_posts/2014-02-05-workflow-etc.md

 ---
 layout: pres
-title: prototyping sanely
+title: workflow and projects
-description: and quickly
+description: continuation from 2014-02-03
 tags: slides
 ---
 <section>
 	<section>
 # Graphs of the day
 </section>
 	<section>
 ## This sport must be interesting